soicalverse/DevEvil-TV/README.md

-6# FilmFind
+# FilmFind

 FilmFind is a web application for discovering and tracking movies and TV shows.
+It uses the TMDB API to fetch movie and TV show data and Clerk for user authentication.

 ## Prerequisites